 To find out who is in jail at Downtown Detention Facility you need to navigate to their link and use the inmate search.

 The Downtown Detention Facility Inmate Lookup has information on persons who were arrested and are now in jail, including current status, bail amount, and visiting hours.
 Also, you can find information for anybody booked or released in the last 24 hours.
 Inmates are listed alphabetically by their last name.
 You can get the information faster if you have the arrestee’s name, birth date, or inmate ID Number.

 If your friend or loved one is in another county jail you should look here, too: Other Jails in Texas

 A mugshot, also called a jail booking picture, is a photograph that the police take when you are booked into jail.
-A mugshot is make of one full face and a side photo.
+A mugshot is made up of one full face photo and a side photo.
 Your full name and intake number will appear on the photos, and they’re kept on file.